List of Mobile Fighter G Gundam characters: Devil Gundam Corps

 The Prime Minister of Neo-Hong Kong and the current leader of Earth, who secretly plans to use the Devil Gundam to maintain his power and is in league with Master Asia.
 He recruits Gentle Chapman and Michelo Chariot, who had been disqualified, to defeat Domon by rigging his matches and pitting him against tough opponents.
 While researching the Devil Gundam, he detailed his findings in a report about a female pilot being the key to unleashing the Devil Gundam's full potential, which Wullube, Neo-Japan's Major, later obtained.
 Wong attempts to use Allenby Beardsley as a puppet in his plans by forcing her into the Berserker System to pilot the Walter Gundam, but is killed during the battle between Rain and Allenby.
 After being revived by the DG Cells, he heads for space in the Walter Gundam in pursuit of Wullube, who had taken the Devil Gundam.
 There, he confronts Domon, who was heading for the Neo-Japan space colony where the Devil Gundam was taken, and attempts to stop him from breaching the atmosphere, but is killed by the God Gundam's God Finger.

+The character is named after and inspired by Hong Kong actor Chow Yun-fat.
+His appearance is modeled after Chow's characters Mark from A Better Tomorrow (1986) and Ko Chun from God of Gamblers (1989), while his habit of eating chocolate is inspired by Ko Chun's similar habit.